bennaux/osmosis-aster-plugin/src/main/assembly/README.txt

     You can even use generateListOfMissingTiles(Map<String, AsterTile> missingTilesMap) to generate the message for you. :-)
     If you use Maven, remember to put the GeoTools repository into your pom.xml!
+    And also have a look at Issues/The logging desaster, which affects the use of this plugin as a library.

 3) Logging
     You can enable logging by adding the path to a logging.properties file of your